8 Best Market Research Methods to Know Your Buyer Better

 Sharing Results among Departments

-They need sharing to make research findings actionable across different teams.
+They need to share their research findings to make them actionable across different teams.
 Joint working benefits from the exchange of data obtained through studies, thus allowing units within a firm to operate smoothly based on a similar understanding of their clientele.

 If kept separate, insights obtained from market surveys are useless.
-Create user-friendly records which give highlights and steps to be taken urgently.
-It may also involve holding meetings or conferences where such matters are discussed.
+Create user-friendly records that highlight highlights and steps to be taken urgently.
+It may also involve holding meetings or conferences to discuss such matters.

 This will help people know things and create an environment where all members can learn from each other and strive for continuous growth within their team.